nfroidure/whook/packages/whook-http-server/README.md

 [//]: # (::contents:start)

-The `httpServer` service is responsible for instanciating the httpServer and handling its start/shutdown.
+The [Whook](https://github.com/nfroidure/whook)'s `httpServer` service is responsible for instanciating the NodeJS HTTP Server and handling its start/shutdown.

+It can be easily replaced by any other HTTP server (an HTTPS one for instance if you cannot use a gateway or a proxy to handle HTTPS connections).

 [//]: # (::contents:end)